On the Constants of the Lang-Trotter Conjecture for CM Elliptic Curves

-denote the trace of the Frobenius endomorphism at $p$.\\ \\ Serge Lang and Hale Trotter in $1976$\cite{lang2006frobenius} formulated a precise conjecture on the number of good primes $p$ of good reduction such that $a_p(E)$ takes a fixed integer value (say) $r\in\mathbb{Z}$.\\ \begin{conjecture}[The Lang-Trotter Conjecture for CM Elliptic curves,\cite{lang2006frobenius}] Let We assume $r\neq 0$ for CM elliptic curves $E/\mathbb{Q}$.
+denote the trace of the Frobenius endomorphism at $p$.\\ \\ In $1976$, Serge Lang and Hale Trotter \cite{lang2006frobenius}, formulated a precise conjecture on the number of primes $p$ of good reduction such that $a_p(E)$ takes a fixed integer value (say) $r\in\mathbb{Z}$.\\ \begin{conjecture}[The Lang-Trotter Conjecture for CM Elliptic curves,\cite{lang2006frobenius}] Let us define We assume $r\neq 0$ for CM elliptic curves $E/\mathbb{Q}$.
 Then,

 where the Lang-Trotter constant $C_{E,r}\ge 0$ is described in terms of the Galois representations associated with $E$.
 When $C_{E,r}=0$, it means that there are only finitely many primes for which $a_p(E)=r$. \end{conjecture} As interpreted by [\cite{Jones2009-yf} Section 2.2, Page 693 (described in detail in section \ref{sec:2.4})],